 To experience the best of Hue’s weather and festivities, plan your visit between March and August.
 During this period, the weather is generally pleasant, with clear skies and mild temperatures.

-Besides, the rainy season in Hue (from September to December) also can create a romantic and taciturn atmosphere.
-The sudden rains will make Hue’s peaceful scenery become more and more serene.
+Besides, the rainy season in Hue (from September to December) can also create a romantic and taciturn atmosphere.
+The sudden rains will make Hue’s peaceful scenery more and more serene.
 Believe me, if you witness these beauties, you’ll always miss them and want to return!
-However, heavy rain will also affect your sightseeing in this Charming City.
+However, heavy rain will also affect your sightseeing in this charming city.

 Does Hue have an ATM?